 Annual Meeting: The Annual Meeting disseminates information to volunteers on IEEE-USA's key missions, goals and priorities and provides a mechanism for communication of member interests and concerns.
 It supports the PACE Network's effort to train leaders and disseminate information, products and services to members through local sections and chapters.
 Other program components include technical tutorials and career-related continuing education sessions designed to build soft-skills and tools for professional development, job search and networking.
 In addition to the Annual Meeting operating budget, IEEE-USA distributes an additional \$38.8K to U.S. regions/divisions to support participation.

-Budget: \$80.0K (Revenues: \$80.0K) (plus \$38.8K in regional/division support) Oversight: Annual Meeting Committee (Nital Patel, Chair, Diane Collier, Chair-Elect)
+Budget: \$80.0K (plus \$38.8K in regional/division participation subsidies)